 CFC-12 is also known as Dichlorodifluoromethane which is used in rotary and reciprocating type equipments.

-It is also used in household and industrial applications such as fridge, freezer and other process-cooling equipments.
+It is also used in household and industrial applications such as fridge, freezer and other process-cooling equipment.
 HCFC-22 is known as Monochlorodifluoromethane and is widely used in the air conditioning industry.

 Refrigerants Number Code and Color